Giveth/giveth-docs/dapps/projectVerification.md

 Projects must submit their application forms at least one week before the start of a round in order to qualify for that round.
 Once approved, its status is updated on Giveth, and it is given a `Verified` badge on the Homepage and on the Projects Page.

 **Verified badges will automatically expire after 3 months of project inactivity.
-Be sure to share your progress with the world by adding regular updates!** *Current project owners have until October 14th, 2022 to update projects*
+Be sure to share your progress with the world by adding regular updates!**

 <img alt="GIVbacks Rounds Schedule" src={useBaseUrl('img/content/givBacksRounds.png')} />